 Manage RSS Jobs

 - Click New Job above the list to set up a new job on the Create RSS Job page.
-Refer to Create and Edit RSS Jobs to learn more.
+Refer to Create and edit RSS Jobs, below, to learn more.

 - Select a job and click Edit to change its parameters on the Edit RSS Job page.
-Refer to Create and Edit RSS Jobs to learn more.
+Refer to Create and edit RSS Jobs, below, to learn more.

 - Select a job and click Delete to remove it; click OK at the confirmation prompt.